NikolaiT/incolumitas/content/Security/on-high-precision-timers.md

 *Those bastards!*

-High precision timers are used to launch side-channel and timing attacks.
+As mentioned, high precision timers are used to launch side-channel and timing attacks.
 In recent years, low level vulnerabilities such as Spectre, Meltdown, Rowhammer emerged.
 They all have in common that the attacker needs the ability to take high resolution time measurements.

 The awesome [Google Security Blog](https://security.googleblog.com/2021/03/a-spectre-proof-of-concept-for-spectre.html) explains on the [Spectre Proof-Of-Concept website](https://leaky.page/timer.html) why: